Java Jazz Festival: 2025

 The event marked the 20th anniversary of the iconic music festival, held from May 30th to June 1st, 2025 at JIExpo, Jakarta, Indonesia.
 The festival had 11 stages and over 1,000 musicians, and featured Jacob Collier, Tunde Baiyewu (voice of British pop soul duo Lighthouse Family) and Raye as Special Shows.

 2026

-The 2026 festival will be held on 29–31 May 2026.
-Notably, it marks a change in venue from JIExpo (where the event has been held since its inauguration) to Nusantara International Convention Exhibition, located at PIK 2 in North Jakarta.
+The 2026 festival was held on 29–31 May 2026.
+It marked a change in venue from JIExpo to Nusantara International Convention Exhibition (NICE), located at PIK 2 in Tangerang Regency, Banten.

-Ticket sales began on 1 November 2025, at their official website.
-No artists have been announced as of that date.
+Ticket sales began on 1 November 2025 through the festival's official website.
+Special performances were given by Jon Batiste on 29 May, Wave to Earth and Ella Mai on 30 May, and Daniel Caesar on 31 May.
+The festival also featured the return of several artists who had previously performed at Java Jazz Festival, including Incognito, Dave Koz and Friends Summer Horns, and The Earth, Wind & Fire Experience by Al McKay.